-Bob and Mark Libow keep the last of blue-collar Venice alive at Elco Welding and Engineering
+Bob and Mark Libow keep blue-collar Venice alive at Elco Welding and Engineering

 Before the price of a new pair of jeans rivaled a Midwestern mortgage payment and seasonal organic coffee sold for five bucks a cup, brothers Bob and Mark Libow made an honest living fusing, grinding and cutting steel in a shop on Abbot Kinney Boulevard.